Showing posts from July, 2020

 The Motorcycle Rider Course: How to kick your nerves/fear/anxiety aside and go get your MC license!!!

 - Other Apps

-Summer is upon us and I have had a lot of questions and heard a lot of fears around getting a motorcycle license with zero experience ahead of time.
+Summer is upon us and I have had a lot of questions and heard a lot of fears around getting a motorcycle license - specifically walking into the rider course with zero experience.
 I went from riding on the back of my dad's Honda Goldwing to taking the motorcycle class and getting my license.
 I didn't "study" ahead of time.
 I didn't try to get on someone else's bike ahead of time to know what side the clutch is on vs the brake.
 I just went for it and signed up for the class and let the skilled teachers do their job and teach me how to do it!!
 I was nervous to take the class - thinking everyone else will already know how to ride, or they will know how to use a clutch, or that I would be the 'dumbest' one there and hold the rest of the class up.
 There were a few moments where I questioned what I was about to do, but yet I really wanted to ride my own someday, so I really had nothing to lose.
 Worse case, I don't pass the class.
-Either way, I will learn stuff and come out ahead.
-I
+Either way, I will lea

 - Other Apps